 Dishes at Salt & Brick.
 Image credit: Mirae Campbell (@miraecampbell)

 You’ll have no trouble finding delicious food while you explore Kelowna, including several seasonal dining options that are only available during the warmer months of the year.
 This includes 19 Bistro @ Fitz in Peachland—a collaboration between Fitzpatrick Family Vineyard and 19 Okanagan Grill + Bar—as well as Angel Share rooftop restaurant at Crown & Thieves and Terrace Restaurant at Mission Hill Family Estate.
 You'll marvel not only at the food but at the expansive lake views as well!

 Other spots you don't want to miss for fresh summer flavours include:

 - Plant-based Frankie We Salute You!, where they turn the freshest fruit and vegetables into scrumptious dishes for brunch, lunch, and dinner.

 - Krafty Kitchen + Bar, whose casual farm-to-table dining concept delivers high-quality eats daily for dinner, as well as for hip hop brunch Friday through Sunday.

 - Salt & Brick for its fresh sheet menu that offers creative and inspired dishes made with the freshest local ingredients.

-Be sure to leave some room so you can beat the summer heat with a cold treat from Parlour Ice Cream or QB Gelato & Bakery, who both make their ice cream and gelato using as many locally-sourced ingredients as possible.
+Be sure to leave some room so you can beat the summer heat with a cold treat from Parlour Ice Cream, who make their ice cream using as many locally-sourced ingredients as possible.